 His expertise is widely recognised.
 Malcolm is a regular presenter at seminars organised by the Leo Cussen Institute, Legalwise Seminars and the Law Institute of Victoria.
 Malcolm is a Law Institute of Victoria Accredited Specialist in Property Law.
 Professional affiliations include membership of the Property Law Section of the Law Institute of Victoria and membership of the Certified Practising Accountants Australia.

-Malcolm has been nominated by peers as a “Best Lawyer” in the area of Real Property Law since 2016 and has been included in Doyles Guide as a “Leading Health and Aged Care Lawyers – Victoria 2019”.
+Malcolm has been voted by peers as a “Best Lawyer” in the area of Real Property Law since 2016 and has been included in Doyles Guide as a “Leading Health and Aged Care Lawyers – Victoria 2019”.

 - Advised a private developer in connection with the financing, acquisition, consultants’ agreements and subdivision of land into and sale of 115 allotments at Torquay.